Treadmills Can Be Useful to Outdoor Runners Too!

 A treadmill is both the solution and the incentive for interval training.
 A solution because it gives you precisely measured distances and times.

 So do intervals on a treadmill, instead of constant-speed running.
-Here are a few suggested workouts that work well on treadmills:
+Here are a few suggested workouts that maximize treadmill benefits:

 How do you compare your performance from workout to workout?
 When you hit Stop after your last run interval, look at the treadmill’s Distance display.
 That’s your performance measurement.
 As long as you do the same workout, you can compare your performance accurately.